Cooler, Greener, Wilder Grants

 Will there be an information, session?

-Yes, there will be an online webinar hosted by Water Projects Officer Martin Fidge on Thursday 7 November at 11am via Microsoft teams.
-To register, please click on this link HERE
+Yes, there will be an online webinar hosted by Water Projects Officer Martin Fidge on 27 August at 2pm on Microsoft teams.
+To register, please click on this link HERE.

 Can I apply for more than one grant?